Happy Birthday, Gem of the Desert

 Austrian born real estate developer Harry Kiener acquired several thousands of acres around the La Quinta Hotel between 1933 and 1937, which became The Cove, La Quinta’s first residential development.

-[Note: Some sources have referenced “E.S.” in front of Harry Keiner’s name.
+[Note: Some research has referenced “E.S.” in front of Harry Keiner’s name.
 We conclude it may have been applied as an abbreviation for the honorary European title of “Esquire.”]

 Riverside Daily Press, August 30, 1933.

-Materials to build the new subdivision were locally sourced and handmade.
+• Materials to build the new subdivision were locally sourced and handmade.
 The Joe Valenzuela Roof Company manufactured the red roof tiles from the local clay for both the La Quinta Hotel and The Cove casitas.
-The tiles received their unique shape from being rounded over the knees of workers.

 The Cove is located in Range 6, Township 6, Sections 01, 12 and 13.
 Range numbers are east and all Township numbers are south in La Quinta.